Furman Writing Program

 For Faculty: Course Development and Pedagogical Support

-The “Instructional Guidelines and Procedures” for teaching the FYW are available to FYW faculty, as well as pedagogical resources such as sample syllabi and assignments, in Box folders in MyFurman.
-If you are a faculty member and would like access to these folders, please contact Margaret Oakes.
+Additional pedagogical resources such as sample syllabi and assignments can be accessed through MyFurman.
+If you are a faculty member and would like access to these documents on MyFurman, please contact Margaret Oakes.

 Faculty can also find help with multimedia class projects and assignments through The Writing and Media Lab.